datacoon/undatum/README.rst

-Datum: a command-line tool for data processing
+Datus: a command-line tool for data processing
 ##############################################

-Datum (pronounced *da-tum*) is a command line data processing tool.
+Datus (pronounced *da-tus*) is a command line data processing tool.
 Its goal is to make CLI interaction with huge datasets so easy as possible.
-It provides a simple ``datum`` command that allows to convert, split, calculate frequency, statistics and to validate data in CSV, JSON lines, BSON files.
+It provides a simple ``datus`` command that allows to convert, split, calculate frequency, statistics and to validate data in CSV, JSON lines, BSON files.